The Listening Room

 The Listening Room is a natural extension of the MDA developed IRIS measurement system which captures and evaluates 3D sound fields.
 IRIS measurements can be used by The Listening Room to simulate real spaces as well as evaluate the effectiveness of the reproduction system.

-Explaining vibration effects to clients can be a challenge, so we explored an exciting new way to communicate this.
-A calibrated vibrating platform was installed in the Auckland office Listening Room, complementing the 3D sound reproductions and VR rig.
-The Auckland Listening Room now offers a totally immersive acoustic experience, including vibrations as they would be experienced in the real world.
+Explaining vibration effects to clients can be a challenge, so we developed an exciting new way to communicate this.
+The Auckland office Listening Room has a calibrated vibrating platform, complementing the 3D sound reproductions and VR rig.
+We can now offer a totally immersive acoustic experience, including vibrations as they would be experienced in the real world.

-Environmental noise sources, like construction machinery, trains, and trucks produce both noise and vibration in nearby buildings.
-When listening to these, it can be difficult to separate noise from vibration - especially at low frequencies where we feel sound more than we hear it.
-With the vibration rig, vibrations can be reproduced accurately and realistically, providing a valuable tool for making design decisions about amenity, and understanding the crossover between vibration and low-frequency noise.
+Environmental noise sources, like construction machinery, trains, and trucks produce both noise and vibration.
+When listening to these, it can be difficult to separate noise from vibration - especially at low frequencies where we feel sound rather than hearing it.
+With the vibration rig, we can accurately and realistically reproduce vibration, providing a valuable tool for making design decisions about amenity, or understanding potential construction effects.

 Project Case Study - Auckland War Memorial Museum